haalto/eventshuffle/README.md

 npm test
 ```

-To run tests with integrations tests use command
+To run tests with integration tests run command

 ```bash
 npm run test:all